neuropsychology/ComplexSpan/README.md

 **Working Memory** is a critical component of human cognition and can be defined as the ability to store and process information simultaneously.

-A **complex span task** is the commonly used tool by researchers and practitioners to assess working memory capacity; it does so by interleaving to-be-recalled material with processing tasks.
+A **complex span task** is the commonly used tool by researchers and practitioners to assess working memory capacity; it does so by interleaving to-be-recalled material (e.g., digits or letters) with processing tasks (e.g., verbal, spatiovisual) .
 One example would be to have participants read a series of sentences and deciding whether they were correct while remembering the last word of each sentence for serial recall at the end of each trial (Daneman & Carpenter, 1980).

 However, research and clinical settings currently face a few issues regarding the use of complex span tasks:
-- The main problem with complex span tasks is whether they are measuring what they should be (i.e. working memory capacity).
-Many studies operationalize the interleaved processing tasks as a binary yes/no response - this encourages random guessing and fails to maximize cognitive load.
+- Whether they are measuring what they should be (i.e. working memory capacity); many studies operationalize the interleaved processing tasks as a binary yes/no response - this encourages random guessing and fails to maximize cognitive load.
 - Multiple complex span tasks are often used in one single session, which results in increasing fatigue for participants.

 ## Aim

 The goal is to build a **short, single task** that measures working memory capacity.
-We aimed to move away from the use of large-number-trials, multiple span tasks to reduce proactive interference throughout successive tasks, as this can significantly compromise the accurate assessment of working memory capacity.
+We aimed to move away from the use of large-number-trials, multiple span tasks to reduce proactive interference throughout successive tasks, as this can significantly compromise the **accurate assessment** of working memory capacity.

 ## How to use